What We Believe

 We are a community of friends witnessing for Christ.

-The Concord Baptist Church of Christ was founded in 1847 by Rev. Sampson White, an abolitionist, and is affiliated with the Progressive National Baptist Convention and the American Baptist Churches USA.
+The Concord Baptist Church of Christ was founded in 1847 by the Black abolitionist Pastor Sampson White.
+We are affiliated with the Progressive National Baptist Convention and the American Baptist Churches USA.